arclabs561/rank-refine/README.md

 **Example**: Query "capital of France" (2 tokens) vs document "Paris is the capital of France" (6 tokens):
 - Query token "capital" finds best match: `dot("capital", "capital") = 0.95`
 - Query token "France" finds best match: `dot("France", "France") = 0.92`
-- **MaxSim = 0.95 + 0.92 = 1.87**
+- MaxSim = 0.95 + 0.92 = 1.87

-This captures **token-level alignment**: "capital" and "France" both have strong matches, even if they appear in different parts of the document.
-Single-vector embeddings would average these signals and lose precision.
+This captures token-level alignment: "capital" and "France" both have strong matches, even if they appear in different parts of the document.
+Single-vector embeddings average these signals and lose precision.

-**When to Use**:
+**When to use**:
-- ✅ Second-stage reranking (after dense retrieval)
+- Second-stage reranking (after dense retrieval)
-- ✅ Precision-critical applications (legal, medical)
+- Precision-critical applications (legal, medical)
-- ✅ Queries with multiple important terms
+- Queries with multiple important terms

+**When not to use**:
-- ❌ First-stage retrieval (too slow for millions of docs)
+- First-stage retrieval (too slow for millions of docs)
-- ❌ Storage-constrained (10-100x larger than dense)
+- Storage-constrained (10-100x larger than dense)

 ### MMR (Diversity)

-**The Problem**: Top-k by relevance returns near-duplicates.
-Search "async programming" returns 10 Python asyncio tutorials instead of Python, Rust, JavaScript, and Go examples.
+**Problem**: Top-k by relevance returns near-duplicates.
+A search for "async programming" might return 10 Python asyncio tutorials instead of examples in Python, Rust, JavaScript, and Go.

-**The Solution**: Balance relevance with diversity by penalizing similarity to already-selected items:
+**Solution**: Balance relevance with diversity by penalizing similarity to already-selected items:

 $$\text{MMR} = \arg\max_d \left[ \lambda \cdot \text{rel}(d) - (1-\lambda) \cdot \max_{s \in S} \text{sim}(d,s) \right]$$

-**Lambda Parameter**:
+**Lambda parameter**:
 - `λ = 1.0`: Pure relevance (equivalent to top-k)
 - `λ = 0.5`: Balanced (common default for RAG)
 - `λ = 0.3`: Strong diversity (exploration mode)
 - `λ = 0.0`: Maximum diversity (ignore relevance)

-**When to Use**:
+**When to use**:
-- ✅ RAG pipelines (diverse context helps LLMs)
+- RAG pipelines (diverse context helps LLMs)
-- ✅ Recommendation systems (avoid redundancy)
+- Recommendation systems (avoid redundancy)
-- ✅ Search result diversification
+- Search result diversification

+**When not to use**:
-- ❌ Known-item search (single correct answer)
+- Known-item search (single correct answer)
-- ❌ When relevance is paramount
+- When relevance is paramount

 ### Token Pooling

-**The Storage Problem**: ColBERT stores ~128 vectors per document.
+**Storage**: ColBERT stores one vector per token.
 For 10M documents with 100 tokens each:
-- Storage = 10M × 100 × 128 × 4 bytes = **512 GB**
+- Storage = 10M × 100 × 128 × 4 bytes = 512 GB

-**The Solution**: Cluster similar document tokens and store only cluster centroids:
+**Token pooling**: Cluster similar document tokens and store only cluster centroids:

 ```
 Before:  [tok1] [tok2] [tok3] [tok4] [tok5] [tok6]  (6 vectors)